mtn/regular/README.md

 Regular is a toy regular expression engine.

 I wanted to understand how regular expressions worked, so I read [this](http://dpk.io/dregs/toydregs) and then started working on regular. :sunny: The approach is to use derivatives, as described in the article.
+When looking at how I could test correctness, [this](https://people.mpi-sws.org/~turon/re-deriv.pdf) was helpful.

 ## Notes

 Instead of using normal syntax, I came up with something I liked:

-    abc : Standard string, matches "abc" (and also "abcd" because partial matches count)
+    abc : Standard string, matches "abc"
     |[a,b,c]| : Alternation of regexes.
     *(abc) : Matches the enclosed regex zero or more times _ : Matches any character